 'Atmospheric rivers' weather phenomenon soaks California

-The Russian River flows just below cabins and a hotel Monday, Jan.
-9, 2017, in Monte Rio, Calif.
-A massive storm system stretching from California into Nevada lifted rivers climbing out of their banks, flooded vineyards and forced people to evacuate after warnings that hillsides parched by wildfires could give way to mudslides.
+A massive storm system stretching from California into Nevada lifted rivers climbing out of their banks, flooded vineyards and for... .
+Vineyards remain flooded in the Russian River Valley, Monday, Jan.
+9, 2017, in Forestville, Calif.

 Add your comments below